You may know that a WordPress LMS plugin is what you need.

 User enrollment in all plugins is automatic or even manual if required.
 LearnPress provides the best enrollment control features.
 WPCourseware allows you to make any user into an instructor.
 This will allow them to create and monetize courses.

 LearnDash enables most in-depth user profiles with progress and other information.
 Another addition is an interactive forum for all the courses/modules that allow discussions about the same.
-It also has the best group and assignment management features amongst the four alternatives.
-Sensei does provide a limited student profile but they are only admin accessible in the backend.
+It also has the best group and assignment management features among the four alternatives.
+Sensei does provide a limited student profile page, but it is only admin accessible in the backend.

 |Customizable user enrollment||Yes||Yes||Yes|